 We cannot pay more than the maximum large items allowance in any given academic year.
+However, it may be possible to use any unspent portion of the basic allowance to top up the large items allowance.

 Students cannot anticipate a DSA award i.e. they cannot use a proportion of their DSA entitlement from a future academic year to top up support in the current academic year.